nikhilajoshy/GraphColoringProblem/README.md

 graphs.
 The exact algorithm employs a parametrized approach to identify if the adjacent vertices of the graph can be uniquely colored with the given value.

+Problem definition: Given a graph G=(V,E), chromatic number or the no. of colors (ci ) required to color the graph is k such that ∀ (u,v) ∈ E : cu ̸= cv where i ≤ k.